Excis3/excis3.github.io/_posts/2025-05-14-Shitty-reports-what-not-to-do.md

 2. Log in with the attacker user.
 2. Copy the cookies of the victim and replace them with the attacker cookies.
 ```
-**Recap:** This is how sessions work and basicly all authentication.
-As a user you log in to an application and your username and password are transferred to a session.
-This session represents your username and password for further use of the application.
-When you can steal a session you have access to the account.
-In this case there is no way an attacker can get the victim's session cookie.
+**Recap:** This is how sessions, and basically all authentication systems, work: when a user logs into an application, their username and password are exchanged for a **session token** (usually stored as a cookie).
+This session token represents the user for the rest of their interaction with the app.
+If an attacker manages to steal that session token, they can effectively take over the account, no password needed.
+However, in the case described, there’s no way for an attacker to access the victim’s session cookie, so there’s **no real vulnerability**.
+Without a method to obtain the session, there's no impact to report.

 ### Title: Host header injection